faizaan1abd/mslearn-openai/Instructions/Labs/06-use-own-data.md

      ![](../media/4.png "upload files")

-8. Create a container with the name "openaidatasource" and enable Anonymous access level for container.
+8. Create a container with the name **openaidatasource** and enable Anonymous access level for container.

       ![](../media/image4.6.png "create container")

-9. Upload all the files into the container which are downlaoded and extracted during the first step of Task 4.
+9. Click on the container you just created and upload all the files into the container which are downlaoded and extracted during the first step of Task 4.

       ![](../media/image4.7.png "upload files")